ctatis1/showcase/content/docs/Exercises/VisualMasking.md

 # Conclusions
+Moiré patterns are useful in different fields of knowledge.
+The excercise presented before is just a brief example of how them could be applied.
-Kinegrams and Moiré patterns are useful in arts and animation and can generate interesting effects.
+The combination og Kinegrams and Moiré patterns is important in arts and animation and can generate new interesting effects that can be leverage in photography, videogames, movies, image processing and printing.

 # References
 * Kinegrams https://www.giannisarcone.com/Kinegrams.html by G. Sarcone